Skills and Instructions

 which wins over cross-cutting cost rules (Tier 3), which wins over general code quality (Tier 4).

-rules across ALL projects (Bicep and Terraform):
+two mandatory rules across all IaC projects (Bicep and Terraform):

 - Cost Monitoring: Every deployment must include an Azure Budget resource with